-Over thirty filmmakers, archivists, activists and artists were interviewed for this project in two research trips to Cairo, the first in December 2013, the second in May-June 2014.
-The first set of interviews occurred just after a long and arduous military curfew was lifted, as part of the state of emergency declared after President Mohammad Morsi was deposed and approximately one thousand of his Muslim Brotherhood followers were massacred by the army in Rabaa Al-Adawiya Square, August 2013.
-The second set of interviews was conducted during the election and inauguration of President Abdel Fattah El-Sisi.
-In both cases, the spirits of most of the people interviewed were low in relation to the political scene but less so in relation to the creative arena.
-As we've seen in Egypt and elsewhere, revolution is not a singular event, nor does it happen in a matter of days.
-It is an on-going process that tends to be monitored in political terms but has so many other facets.Even as the political classes work to reconsolidate their power, on the cultural level the power of creativity should not be underestimated.
+Over thirty filmmakers, archivists, activists and artists were interviewed for this project in Cairo, the first in December 2013, the second in May-June 2014.
+The first set of interviews was made after a long and arduous military curfew was a result of The election of President Mohammad Morsi, he was elected to the presidency of the United Nations.
+He was elected President of the Republic of Iraq. and inauguration of President Abdel Fattah Al-Sisi.
+In both cases, the spirits of the people were interviewed, and in relation to the political scene.
+As we have seen in Egypt and elsewhere, the revolution is not a singular event, nor does it happen in a matter of days.
+It is an on-going process that tends to be monitored in political terms.Even as the political classes work to reconsolidate their power, on the cultural level the power of creativity should not be underestimated.

-There were many I spoke with who were willing to question whether what happened in the years since the 2011 toppling of Mubarak could even be called a revolution.
+There was so many spokesmen who were going to talk about what happened in the last decade.
 Some called it an uprising.
 Some called it a rebellion.
 Others still, called it a fiction.
-Yet there were still some among those I interviewed who claimed the right to retain the word, knowing well that a revolution is no simple matter and that counter-revolutionary forces are always also in play.
-In this project, we retain the notion of revolution even as it is frequently questioned and problematized by participants.
+There is still a lot of work to be done in this area.
+I do not know what it is.
+In this project, we retain the notion of revolution even as it is often questioned and problematized by participants.
 At times it is referred to in terms of the initial 18 days of the occupation of Tahrir Square, at others, as an on-going condition, or unfinished project.
-These inconsistencies have not been sanitized, as these are the confusions wrought by the situation as it is encountered.
+These inconsistencies have not been sanitized, as these confusions are wrought by the situation as it is encountered.
 Is the revolution over?
 Was it ever a revolution?If so, has it failed or been utterly coopted?
 These are not questions for this website to answer.
-Instead the website takes its cues from the insights of the interviewees, who represent a spectrum of opinions on the matter.
+Instead, the website takes its cues from the insights of the interviewees, who represent a spectrum of opinions on the matter.

-The choice to create an interactive documentary website, rather than either writing a book or making a linear documentary about filming in Egypt since the revolution, was a very conscious one.
+This is the first time I have been working on a project in the United States.
 For a film scholar such as myself, the temptation is to write a book, not only because that is my training, but because that is what is expected of me.
-Yet to position myself as the author of a book about filmmaking in Egypt since the revolution, is to put myself in the position of mastery over my subject, a positioning I was unwilling take at the outset of this project.
-I did not experience the events of the revolution, nor am I an expert in Egyptian film.
+I have been working on a project for more than a year.
+I have been working on a project for more than a year.
+I did not experience the events of the revolution, nor am I an expert in the Egyptian film.
 I do not speak Arabic, relying on translation and subtitles for my access to many of the films discussed.
-I preferred the position of interlocutor, an interactivity that is amplified rather than reduced by the web-based platform.
-My questions led to a range of responses most of which are aired here, and can be heard in dialogue with one another, not just with me.My role as producer or director becomes one of facilitator, organizing the material in ways that can be accessible, searchable, allowing it to resonate on multiple levels.
+I preferred the position of the interlocutor, which is an amplified version of the web-based platform.
+My questions are answered in the form of a list of answers, which can be found here.My role as a producer or director is one of the facilitators, organizing the material in ways that can be accessed, searchable, allowing it to resonate on multiple levels.

-I can say in good faith that it was in the encounter with these lively, committed, engaging filmmakers (I'm using the term to encompass a range of media making and a range of identifications) that this project and its emergent themes was forged.
+I can say in good faith that it was an encounter with lively, committed, engaging filmmakers (I'm using the term to encompass a range of media making and identification).
 If I had preconceived ideas, I was generally disabused of them.
-If I had an agenda, it was usually rerouted onto more interesting or relevant tracks.
-If I needed to be briefed about the way things were (or were not) for the people I spoke with, they educated me in the most gentle and thoughtful way.
-What I encountered in Egypt, in the midst of very uncertain times, despite people's exhaustion and profound disappointment, was what seemed to be an infinite well of generosity-of time, of ideas, of spirit.
-I had prepared myself for polite rejection, because after all I came to them three plus years after the big headline events, after so much blood had since been spilled, so many allegiances broken, so many from the West abandoning them for the newest cause or craze.
+If I had an agenda, it was usually rerouted to more interesting or relevant tracks.
+If I needed to, I would not have been able to do that.
+What I encountered in Egypt, in the midst of the very uncertain times, was that of people's exhaustion and profound disappointment, which seemed to be an infinite well-being of generosity-of-time, of ideas, of spirit.
+I have prepared myself for polite rejection,Because after all I came to them, I had so much blood on my headline events, so many allegiances were broken, so many from the West abandoning them for the new cause cause or craze.
 I expected people to be done talking, explaining, presenting, as if they were on show.
 And why should they have thought I'd be after anything different.
-Yet, nonetheless, people made time to meet with me, show me their work, even if it was in the most preliminary stages, and most importantly to think aloud with me, as if they had never been asked these questions before, as if it was the first time they were thinking about these things that had clearly dominated much of their waking lives for the past 3-4 years, if not more.
-It was their spirit of dialogue, their magnanimity of time and energy that made me want to make this more than an inquiry for my own edification.And my hope is that it will be of use to them as well as to all others who are interested in the topic.
+I do not know if they will ever have been asked before.
+It was the first time they were thinking about these things that they were clearly dominated by their waking lives for the past 3-4 years, if not more.
+It was their spirit of dialogue, their magnanimity of time and energy that made me want to do more than an inquiry for my own edification.And my hope is that it will be used as well as all the others.